alexpichel/okb-gatsby/content/posts/2017-02-09--domestic-violence-police-units/index.md

 Utilizing a specialized DV unit shows promising results for reducing recidivism.
 The scope of this studied was limited to studying the effect of the DV unit as a whole, so there was a limited ability to identify the effectiveness of specific DV unit features.
 Four possibilities for the reduction in recidivism were identified:

-    Intensive investigation led to more case closures by arrest.
+1. Intensive investigation led to more case closures by arrest.

-    Offenders suspected of more serious crimes were routed to the DV unit; therefore increased incarceration terms could have reduced recidivism within the follow-up period.
+2. Offenders suspected of more serious crimes were routed to the DV unit; therefore increased incarceration terms could have reduced

-    Increases in victim assistance may have led to reducing target suitability.
+3. Increases in victim assistance may have led to reducing target suitability.
 Although, a separate study showed that the DV unit did not decrease re-victimization.

-    Charging based on the evidence regardless of victim’s wishes may have increased procedural justice, i.e. perceived fairness, in the eyes of the offender.
+4.Charging based on the evidence regardless of victim’s wishes may have increased procedural justice, i.e. perceived fairness, in the eyes of the offender.

 #### CITATION